slerman12/Help-me/2-Opposing-views.md

 ### Additional details for part 1

 1. Oh, I lost my fingernails.
 I forgot to mention that.
 They turned entirely purple and bended like putty.
-I couldn’t cut them as they shredded.
+I couldn’t cut them as they crumbled, bent, and ripped into ugly shreds from the clippers and scissors.
     - Some time after the I Ching reading, my nails were turning more purple and weak.
 They didn't fall out, but they were unusable and unmanageable.
 (They eventually grew back normal, after months to maybe a year).
     - I don't remember if the same thing happened to my toenails as fingernails.
 I was preoccupied with PhD work and already at the apex of night-marish and unprocessable decay.
 2. My whole-body eczema and allergies also spiked (for about a month).